kangeiu/MBA_Materials/README.md

 # MBA Course Materials: Business Analytics & Financial Modeling

 Welcome to the central repository for our MBA coursework at Becamex Business School, Eastern International University.
-This repository contains the Python code, datasets, and interactive Streamlit applications used during our flipped classroom sessions.
+This repository contains the Python code, datasets, and interactive Streamlit applications.

 ## Overview
 This repository provides hands-on resources for data analysis, econometric modeling, and financial market visualization.
 Students will use these materials to build and interact with web application dashboards.